Sex and the City reboot has a major sex problem, and the finale proves it

-Spoiler alert: The last few paragraphs of this story contain spoilers for the final episode of And Just Like That.
+Spoiler alert: The last few paragraphs of this story contain spoilers for the finale of And Just Like That.

 If one adjective describes HBO's And Just Like That, it's "cringey."